ponyingkua/vSynapse/README.md

 vSynapse

-vSynapse adalah scanner kandidat Binance Futures berbasis price action, indikator, dan multi-timeframe analysis.

-Scanner mencari koin yang sedang aktif, menentukan bias LONG/SHORT, lalu menghasilkan Entry, TP, SL, Invalidation, dan chart.
+Binance Futures scanner for active LONG / SHORT candidates. vSynapse combines price action, technical indicators, and multi-timeframe analysis to identify active market candidates and generate Entry, TP, SL, Invalidation, and charts.

-«For research and educational purposes only.
-Not financial advice.»
+For research and educational purposes only.
+Not financial advice.
 How It Works
 Binance Futures
       ↓
 Active Coins
       ↓
-15m / 1h / 4h
+15m / 1h / 4h Analysis
       ↓
 Price Action + Indicators
       ↓